UW Health Laser Vision Correction

 Where is UW refractive surgery performed?

-Laser surgical procedures are performed by Dr. Nehls and Dr. Sabb at the TLC Wisconsin Laser Center located on the east side of Madison.
+Laser surgical procedures are performed by Dr. Nehls, Dr. Potter and Dr. Sabb at the TLC Wisconsin Laser Center located on the east side of Madison.
 Preoperative and postoperative care will be provided by Dr. Nehls or Dr. Sabb located at UW Health Madison Eye Associates on 780 Regent Street.

 Can I continue to see my own eye doctor?